grosser/air_man/Readme.md

-Randomly assign a person to a high-frequency airbrake error.
+Randomly assign a person to a high-frequency airbrake error, so shit gets fixed.

 ```
-bundle exec ruby ./bin/air_man
+bundle exec rake report
 ```

 Heroku